-Brightness of an image can be adjusted.
-Move the slider to the right to make an image brighter and to the left to make an image darker.
+The brightness of an image can be adjusted.
+Move the slider to the right to make the image brighter and to the left to make the image darker.

 Changing a Picture Style

 If the image you shot is different to what you visualized, you can change the Picture Style to get closer to what you envisaged.